 **Course attendees will use on-campus computers with HYDRUS software installed, so a laptop is not necessary for the course**

-If cancellation is made before April 15, 2019, tuition will be refunded minus a $100 deposit.
+Cancellation Policy: If cancellation is made before May 15, 2020, tuition will be refunded less a $100 deposit.
 Cancellations made after that date will forfeit a $150 processing fee in addition to the $100 deposit.
+Cancellations within 24 hours of course start will not be refunded.
 In case of cancellation, the right to course material is forfeited.
 Substitutions are permitted at any time prior to the start of the course.
 Please be advised that if the program is cancelled due to insufficient enrollment, Colorado School of Mines will return all course fees, but will not be liable for any other expenses incurred by the prospective attendees.

 For more information, contact: